 This point comes from a famous article entitled "The Magical Number Seven, Plus or Minus Two," written by Harvard psychologist George Miller when he was studying short-term memory in the 1950s.
 He found that the maximum number of unrelated items that the human brain can memorize is generally between five and nine, making seven the ideal number for most people.

 So, a memorable list for training a salesperson might be:

 - Research the prospect's business and how they could use your product.

-- When you meet the prospect, briefly validate that your knowledge of the business is correct.
+- When you meet the prospect, briefly confirm that your knowledge of the business is correct.

-- Present relevant Unique Selling Points of your product.
+- Present the relevant Unique Selling Points of your product.